 - Teleportation over huge distances

-- Energy manipulation on a huge scale
+- Manipulation of cosmic power on a huge scale

-- Time Manipulation and travel (though is known to only travel to past and present)
+- Time Manipulation and travel

 - Spectral sight (where he can perceive entities invisible to others)